 Festivals & Events

 If you're planning to attend the Sundance Film Festival, you've also got to hit the slopes.
-Tickets for the Tony Award-winning Utah Shakespeare Festival?
+Do you have tickets for the Tony Award-winning Utah Shakespeare Festival?
 Zion and Bryce Canyon national parks are right around the corner.
-Utahns host great events and festivals throughout the year.
-We welcome you to come celebrate with us.
+Come celebrate with us.

-Top Annual Utah Festivals
+Top Annual Festivals

-The Sundance Film Festival, held in Park City each January, is considered the premier U.S. showcase for American and international independent film.
+Started by actor and director Robert Redford, this is considered the premier U.S. showcase for American and international independent film.

 Artists, volunteers and performers — who are Ecuadorian, Samoan, Mexican, Polish, Greek, and more — bring the Living Traditions Festival to life.
 Presented by the Salt Lake City Arts Council, this 32-year-old family-friendly festival has played host to the variety of cultures represented in Utah.